Workplace Wellbeing

 Safety

 Encourage employees to approach you with concerns or difficulties, but respect their privacy and avoid mandated personal disclosure.
+Physical safety is equally important, so be sure to consider whether everyone is able to access office spaces comfortably and securely.

 Choice